Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Properties of the dynamic program

-\subsection{Properties of the dynamic program}
+\section{Properties of the dynamic program}

 In this section we show several important properties of the output of the dynamic program.
 We show all these properties by induction on $k-l$, i.e. to prove them we assume that they hold for all levels $l'$ with $l<l'\le k$.
+First, we show that the set $\Lscr$ of all guessed lonely cuts (in all levels) forms a chain.